SiamKing/meditation/notes.md

   - Create a User Service to connect to the backend API √

 ### Meditation
-  - create root page with list of meditations
+  - create root page with list of meditations √
-  - add a nested route for showing single Meditations
+  - add a nested route for showing single Meditations √
-  - create search and filter functions for Meditations
+  - create search and filter functions for Meditations √
-  - Create a Meditation Service to connect to backend API
+  - Create a Meditation Service to connect to backend API √
-  - Add a method to delete a game

 ### Event
   - Create Event page with list of Events